PlaidCloud/website/content/en/docs/reference/access-authn-authz/rbac.md

 Subjects can be groups, users or
 {{< glossary_tooltip text="ServiceAccounts" term_id="service-account" >}}.

-Kubernetes represents usernames as strings.
+PlaidCloud represents usernames as strings.
 These can be: plain names, such as "alice"; email-style names, like "bob@example.com";
 or numeric user IDs represented as a string.
 It is up to you as a cluster administrator to configure the [authentication modules](/docs/reference/access-authn-authz/authentication/) so that authentication produces usernames in the format you want.

 {{< caution >}}
-The prefix `system:` is reserved for Kubernetes system use, so you should ensure that you don't have users or groups with names that start with `system:` by accident.
+The prefix `system:` is reserved for PlaidCloud system use, so you should ensure that you don't have users or groups with names that start with `system:` by accident.
 Other than this special prefix, the RBAC authorization system does not require any format for usernames.
 {{< /caution >}}

-In Kubernetes, Authenticator modules provide group information.
+In PlaidCloud, Authenticator modules provide group information.
 Groups, like users, are represented as strings, and that string has no format requirements, other than that the prefix `system:` is reserved.